This lemon and thyme chicken tray bake is delicious, requires minimal effort and works perfectly as a weeknight dinner.

 Preheat the oven to 180° C

-Now add the chicken thighs to the baking tray with the potatoes.
-Cook the potatoes and thighs for 30 minutes before removing from the oven.
+3. Add the chicken thighs to the tray with the potatoes and pop in the oven for 30 minutes (Image 3).

-Prep the veggies by quartering the red onions and tomatoes and slice the lemons into rounds.
+4. Prep the veggies by quartering the red onions and tomatoes and slice the lemons into rounds.
 Add them to the baking tray with part cooked potatoes and chicken.
 Rub the thyme between your hands over the tray so the herb breaks off the stem and scatters over the tray bake.
-Shake and pop back in the oven for another 45 minutes.
+Shake and pop back in the oven for another 45 minutes (Image 4).

-Remove from the oven and plate up!
-Season with salt and pepper and an extra squeeze of lemon.
+5. Remove from the oven and plate up!
+Season with salt and pepper and an extra squeeze of lemon (Image 5).